axanthos/TextablePrototypes/README.rst

 Orange Textable Prototypes
 ==========================

-Orange Textable Prototypes is an open-source add-on for Orange Canvas.
+Textable Prototypes is an open-source add-on for Orange Canvas.
 It collects text-analytic widgets that couldn't be included in the core Orange Textable distribution for various reasons (notably because they introduce dependencies to third-party packages, or simply because they're not yet